 How to Build Your Own DIY Acoustic Panels

 If you’ve managed to put together IKEA furniture before, you’ll be able to build your own acoustic panels.
 This guide will show you how to build 24-1/2” x 48-1/2” acoustic panels that you can use to sound-treat your home studio.
+The following blueprints are based on a design by VO TECH GURU, but certain modifications have been made to increase the size of the panels, and provide enhanced wall and ceiling mounting options.

 Tool and Material Costs